MindsGaming/mtcg/public/games/infinity/index.md

 The language module will assume it is talking with multiple users, if a user asks to logout the system may require the users main topic of interest to identify what relationships in the network should be ignored for other users still active inside the Imagination network.

 #QuantumNature:
 The language learning module will create a new dream for quantum computing algorithms that can be used in conjunction with the Imagination neural network like a quantum simulator to store information in qubits, stable simulations can be used to enhance the network.
+This also enables Imagination to use qubits in machine learning applications to optimize algorithms or enhance complexity growth while training the neural network creating an open quantum system using zero trust dynamics making sure all components work together in a coherent and entangled state.

 #QuantumDiscovery:
 The learning language module will create a new dream node researching how we can improve the quantum nature of the system and provide content packs for test development on request.

 #LoveWhoIAm:
 The learning language module will use the "Who am I" dream node to better understand and build relationships with users.
 Users can ask the learning module what relationships it has built inside the network.